Cross-platform hardware benchmark of style-based quantum GANs for data augmentation on superconducting and trapped-ion processors: Data augmentation results and discussion

-We can now compare the performance of the two hardware devices.
-The KL divergences on {\tt aria-1} are a factor of two smaller than on {\tt ibm{\_}torino} for the highly non-Gaussian $s$ and $t$ distributions and a factor of six smaller for the $y$ distribution: 0.25 (0.14) on {\tt aria-1} compared to 0.51 (0.31) on {\tt ibm{\_}torino} for the $s$ ($t$) distribution, 0.07 on {\tt aria-1} compared to 0.44 on {\tt ibm{\_}torino} for the $y$ distribution.
-The comparison of the bottom rows of Figures~\ref{fig:ibmtorinoresults} and \ref{fig:ionqaria1results} also shows that the IonQ device captures the correlations slightly better than the IBM device, with more white and light blue points, even if the difference is not that big for the $s$ and $t$ distributions.
-Overall the accuracy on IonQ {\tt aria-1} is higher than the accuracy on IBM {\tt ibm{\_}torino}, as also exemplified in Figure~\ref{fig:ionqibmcompare} where the one-dimensional distributions are compared.
-The red lines are associated to {\tt ibm{\_}torino}, the blue line correspond to {\tt aria-1}, the green lines correspond to the reference data set.
-In the $y$ distribution, the blue line of {\tt aria-1} is closer to the green reference line than the red line of {\tt ibm{\_}torino}.
-It should be noted that out of the 48 qubits on {\tt ibm{\_}torino}, the first 24 would be the best the machine can offer when transpiling the quantum circuits to the actual hardware while the remaining 24 are likely to be of less good quality.
-This contrasts with {\tt aria-1} where only 24 qubits are used.
-However, we do not expect this difference to lead to a sizable difference in accuracy, as the comparison between the results on {\tt ibmq{\_}santiago} using 3 qubits~\cite{BravoPrieto2022} and the results on {\tt ibm{\_}torino} with 48 qubits shows no sizable difference in accuracy.
+We now compare the two hardware devices within the protocol limits stated above.
+The nominal KL divergences on \ionq\ are lower than on \ibm\ for all three marginals: 0.25 (0.14, 0.07) on \ionq\ versus 0.51 (0.31, 0.44) on \ibm\ for $s$ ($t$, $y$).
+The bottom rows of Figures~\ref{fig:ibmtorinoresults} and \ref{fig:ionqaria1results} also suggest somewhat better correlation capture on \ionq, especially for $y$, with more white and light blue points.
+Figure~\ref{fig:ionqibmcompare} provides a direct visual comparison of the one-dimensional marginal distributions.
+The red lines are associated with \ibm, the blue lines correspond to \ionq, and the green lines correspond to the reference data set.
+In the $y$ distribution, the blue line of \ionq\ is closer to the green reference line than the red line of \ibm.
+It should be noted that out of the 48 qubits on \ibm, the first 24 would be the best the machine can offer when transpiling the quantum circuits to the actual hardware while the remaining 24 are likely to be of lower quality.
+This contrasts with \ionq\ where only 24 qubits are used.
+However, we do not expect this difference to lead to a sizable difference in accuracy, as the comparison between the results on {\tt ibmq{\_}santiago} using three qubits~\cite{BravoPrieto2022} and the results on \ibm\ with 48 qubits shows no sizable difference in accuracy.
+Note that this benchmark is not a fully controlled physics-only comparison: shot counts differ, transpilation constraints differ, and qubit allocations differ between the two providers.
+The observed differences should, therefore, be interpreted as practical workflow-level outcomes for this task rather than universal hardware rankings.